bgzdhn/Pokedex/README.md

 # Pokedex
-A front end application to search, compare and favourite pokemon using the pokeAPI
+A responsive front end application to search, compare and favourite pokemon using the pokeAPI